Tyler Stephenson Player Props: Reds vs. Astros

-Tyler Stephenson -- with a slugging percentage of .462 in his past 10 games, including two home runs -- will be in action for the Cincinnati Reds versus the Houston Astros, with Brandon Bielak on the mound, on June 17 at 4:10 PM ET.
+Tyler Stephenson -- with a slugging percentage of .474 in his past 10 games, including two home runs -- will be in action for the Cincinnati Reds versus the Houston Astros, with Ronel Blanco on the hill, on June 18 at 2:10 PM ET.

-He notched a home run while going 2-for-4 in his previous game against the Astros.
+In his most recent appearance, he had two hits (going 2-for-4 with a double and an RBI) against the Astros.

 Tyler Stephenson Game Info & Props vs. the Astros